luangrillo/t430-macos/README.md

 SSD Kingston UV400 120GB && mSata 512gb
 External card graphics: AMD XFX RX 570 4gb
 ```
-Note: No have adicional configs on efi folder for works eGPU, drivers are loaded natively by the system on compatible video cards.
-Don't worry, HD Graphics works well without, along with mDP output on +1080 @ 60hz.
 &nbsp;
 <br/>
 	What works: